-The project team anticipated concerns regarding the color of sorghum-based distiller's grains and completed proactive tests of the coproduct to help assure their customers of quality.
-Purchasers of distiller's grains were found to be responsive to the project team's education efforts, and continued to purchase and utilize the coproduct throughout the trials.
+The project team anticipated concerns regarding the color of sorghum-based distillers' grains and completed proactive tests of the coproduct to help assure their customers of quality.
+Purchasers of distiller's grains were found to be responsive to the project team's education efforts.
+Two complaints were logged with Aemetis, but both parties continued to use the sorghum-based product after receiving additional reassurance from the project team.